neoreuvenla/msc-comp-sci/research proposal/01 Introduction to Research Proposals.md

 Unlike research degree projects, those for taught degrees do not need to make significant breakthroughs or be necessarily be publishable.

-The different types of Computer Science projects have been suggested to be:
+The different types of Computer Science projects have broadly been suggested to be:
 * **Research based**
 * **Development**
 * **Evaluation**
 * **Industry based**
 * **Problem solving**

-Similarly, the different areas for Computer Science projects include:
+These different types of project may involve work in the following areas:
 * Algorithms and data structures
 * Applied computer science
 * Artificial intelligence